Leiden, city of refugees

 After 1680, a whole new flood of refugees came to Leiden-- de Huguenots who fled from the north of France.
 They settled in Delft, Amsterdam and Leiden.

 After a while, most people assimilated.
-They left the Wallon church and started baptising in the Dutch ones.
+They left the Walloon church and started baptizing in the Dutch ones.

 A lot of them even changed their names and translated them in Dutch.